gnethravathi07/Financial-Loan/README.md

  **Power BI** :                               Executive and operational dashboards with real-time interactivity
  **Python (Pandas, Seaborn, Matplotlib)**:    EDA, correlation analysis, outlier detection
  **Excel** :                                  Quick checks, pivot tables, and light dashboards for offline users
- **Tableau**:                                 Visually compelling dashboards with rich interactivity and storylines

 ### Data Fields and Usage
 The data utilized in the dashboards comprise several fields, each serving a specific purpose in loan management and risk assessment: